phatak-dev/fresher-to-expert/programmer_setup/smartphone.md

 #What is a smartphone?
 Smartphone is a hand held computer which is normally operated using touchscreen interface.
 They are essentially limited version of desktop or laptop.
-They run operating system that are created from basis of computer operating system.Various Mobile operating systems are Android,iOS,Blackberry,Windows etc.
+They run operating system that are created from basis of computer operating system.Various mobile operating systems are android,iOS,blackberry,windows etc.

 #Which smartphone is better?